 Tickets are limited to avoid overcrowding, so it is recommended you book, to ensure entry.
+There will be limited door sales if presales allow.
 Credit cards are accepted on line, but not for door sales where cash is necessary.

-There are four time slots this year to prevent overcrowding at any one time: 5.30 pm - 6.30 pm, 6.30 pm - 7.30 pm, 7.30 pm - 8.30 pm & 8.30 pm - 9.30 pm.
-The first half hour, from 5.30 pm - 6 pm is suggested for elderly people who wish to become acquainted with the pathways and steps before it gets too dark.
-Most people will prefer to view the Enchanted Night Garden once it is dark, when the lighting is most effective, and this will be after 6 pm.
+The first 5.30 pm - 6 pm time slot is suggested for elderly people or parents with very young children who wish to become acquainted with the pathways and steps in twilight.
+However most people will prefer to view the Enchanted Night Garden once it is dark, when the lighting is most effective, and this will be after 6 pm.

-Tea and Coffee will be available for a small suggested donation.
+Tea and Coffee will be available for a small specified donation.

 The Jungle Chalet,